MEF-GIT/MEF-LSO-Sonata-SDK/doc/serviceability/offeringQualification/MEF_W87.md

 Specification.
 The `groupingKey` attribute is to achieve this behavior in the APIs.

-[R XXX] The Product Identifier from relationships having the same `groupingKey` and `relationshipType` **MUST** be treated as a list of identifiers.
+[R34] The Product Identifier from relationships having the same `groupingKey` and `relationshipType` **MUST** be treated as a list of identifiers.

 #### 7.2.3.4.
 Type AlternateProductOfferingProposal